Vaztonyo/readme/README.md

 });'''

-* Create a get route with a dynamic parameter and Use the HttpResponse object’s .send method to response to the browser
+* Create a get route with a dynamic parameter and Use the HttpResponse object’s .send method to response to the browser:

-// create a route
 app.get('/:number', function (req, res) {
 res.send('req.params.number');
 });